mesalock-linux/mesalock-distro/README.md

   - Build the container rootfs: `$ ./mesalockrootfs`
   - Build a specific package only: `$ ./mkpkg <package_name>`

-## Try Mesalock Linux
+## Try MesaLock Linux

-Mesalock Linux can be run in real devices (e.g., from a Live USB), virtual machine, and docker container.
+MesaLock Linux can be run in real devices (e.g., from a Live USB), virtual machine, and docker container.

 ### Virtual machine

-You can try Mesalock Linux in Live ISO or docker container.
-Here are steps to try Mesalock Linux in VirtualBox.
+You can try MesaLock Linux in Live ISO or docker container.
+Here are steps to try MesaLock Linux in VirtualBox.

   1. Open VirtualBox and "New" a VM.
   2. In the VM settings, choose `mesalock-linux.iso` as "Optical Drive".
-  3. Start the VM and explore Mesalock Linux.
+  3. Start the VM and explore MesaLock Linux.

 ### Docker container

-We provide a simple `Dockerfile` for Mesalock Linux.
-Here are steps to try Mesalock Linux in a docker container.
+We provide a simple `Dockerfile` for MesaLock Linux.
+Here are steps to try MesaLock Linux in a docker container.

-  1. Build the docker image: `sudo docker build --rm -t mesalock-linux/mesalock-linux docker`
+  1. Build the docker image: `docker build --rm -t mesalock-linux/mesalock-linux docker`
-  2. Run the image: `sudo docker run --rm -it mesalock-linux/mesalock-linux`
+  2. Run the image: `docker run --rm -it mesalock-linux/mesalock-linux`

 ### Demo: web server